RCSLT at 80

 Special 80th anniversary edition of Bulletin

-We’re kicking off our anniversary year with a special 80th edition of Bulletin which includes our special photography feature and cover, plus lots of individual SLT stories and service user voices.
+We kicked off our anniversary year with a special 80th edition of Bulletin which includes our special photography feature and cover, plus lots of individual SLT stories and service user voices.
 The issue turns the spotlight on the SLTs of today to give a picture of the emotion, care and energy you invest in your working lives.
-Look out for it landing in your mailbox from 6 January or read it online.

 What is speech and language therapy animation